LLNL/RAJA/docs/sphinx/user_guide/plugins.rst

 =======

 RAJA provides abstractions for parallel execution, but does not contain support for managing data in heterogeneous memory spaces.
 `CHAI <https://github.com/LLNL/CHAI>`_ is an array abstraction that can use RAJA execution policies to perform data movement operations.
 The data can be accessed inside any RAJA kernel, and regardless of where that kernel executes, CHAI will make the data available.

 To build RAJA with CHAI integration, first download and install CHAI.
 Please see the CHAI documentation for details.
-After CHAI is, RAJA can be configured to use it with two additional arguments:
+After CHAI is installed, RAJA can be configured to use it with two additional arguments:

     $ cmake -DRAJA_ENABLE_CHAI=On -Dchai_DIR=/path/to/chai